Found us from search engine?

 The better you understand your target audience, the better your business will perform.
 SEO increases your rankings and therefore, visibility, but understanding your audience will give you a huge advantage in conversion.

 Google’s whole way of working is informed by the pursuit of understanding people, and how they interact with algorithms.
-As a result, the last ten years has seen some major sea changes in the way their algorithms work.
+As a result, the last ten years have seen some major sea changes in the way their algorithms work.
 Here are some of the major changes, and what informed them.

 Google Algorithm Timeline: